 This is an important step.
 If you don’t do this correctly, you will have a soft brake pedal.
 Before beginning to adjust the e-brakes:

 - Make sure that the rotor and caliper are fully installed.
+If you have a slip on rotor you should install a few lug nuts to make sure the rotor is fully seated.
 Otherwise, you will not be able to adjust the e-brakes correctly.

 - It is important to loosen the bleeder valve before starting.
 This to prevent suction inside the caliper, which can retract the piston.
 If suction pulls the piston back in it is very difficult to get a good adjustment.
 If you already have bled the caliper you may need to bleed it again.